blueberry buttermilk pancake bake featured image

 Instructions

-• Remove the crumb topping from the fridge and crumble it evenly over the batter and berries.
+7. Remove crumb topping from refrigerator and crumble over batter and blueberries.

-• Bake for 35–45 minutes, or until the casserole is puffed and golden, and a toothpick inserted in the center comes out clean.
+8. Bake for 35–45 minutes until puffed, golden, and a toothpick inserted in center comes out clean.

 Notes